tommyj0/DSD4-PPQ/DSD4PPQ-2016.md

 ### d)

-> blt is not a psuedoinstruction in RV, but ble is.
+> blt is not a psuedo-instruction in RV, but ble is.
 Answer the Q replacing "blt" with "ble"

 "ble" would be implemented by swapping the source registers of the "bge" core instruction: